- Rattlesnakes, known for their deathly venom and loud rattles, like to ambush their prey anytime but prefer nighttime.

 4. Gaboon Vipers

-The species has even been known to kill and eat large antelopes.
+The species has even been known to kill and eat fully-grown royal antelopes.
 Gaboon vipers may practice ambush hunting or hunt actively, but they only hunt actively in the early hours of the night.

 These deadly vipers move sluggishly and may seem slow, but don’t be deceived; they have one of the quickest strikes in the world.
 In addition to being deadly, their strikes are swift and accurate.